 Touro himself (almost certainly) never saw the monument he helped build.
 Touro lived a remarkable life.
 Nearly killed in the Battle of New Orleans during the War of 1812, he went on to become one of the country’s 10 wealthiest men.
 In 1854 he died in New Orleans.
 His body was returned to Newport for burial.

 Touro’s will produced quite a stir.
 Generous throughout his life, his will only further enhanced his reputation as a philanthropist.
-It distributed his estate to dozens of organizations and individuals through generous gifts.
+It distributed his estate to dozens of organizations and individuals through large gifts.

 Touro had remained single throughout his life, as did his cousin Catherine.
 Both Judah Touro and Amos Lawrence were celebrated at the banquet to mark the opening of the monument, which would no doubt have infuriated the reserved and reclusive Touro.